 Then we would use some other language than English.
 For example, a “computer” is “ЕОМ” in Ukrainian or “Ordinateur” in French 😉

 3. If you were to choose a college degree today, which field would you choose and why?

 I never went to college, as we had only universities 😉 But if I were back to university, I would choose software engineering again.
 I love it for intellectual challenges: turning needs into solutions and resolving problems.
-What hurts me though is how much brain power in software development is wasted IMHO on applications aimed on tricking customers to buy more, focused on advertisin, or adding no value at all.
+What hurts me though is how much brainpower in software development is wasted IMHO on applications aimed at tricking customers to buy more, focused on advertising, or adding no value at all.
 I wish developers do more applications making our world better.

 Blog It Forward:

 We recently saw the first BIF entry from Poland (by Leslaw Piwowarski) and I would like to call some more young SAP talent from the country: Adrian Matys, Michal Korzen and Karol Dworak to join Blog It Forward challenge.
 A set of questions I have for them is:

 - How did you start with SAP technologies?